St. Rita's College of Balingasag

-St. Rita's College of Balingasag is a Filipino, Roman Catholic, co-educational college in Balingasag, Misamis Oriental, Philippines.
-It was founded in 1901 by the late Jesuit missionary Rev. Fr.
+St. Rita's College of Balingasag is a Roman Catholic, co-educational college in Balingasag, Misamis Oriental, Philippines.
+It was founded in 1901 by the Jesuit missionary Fr.
 Gregorio Parache, SJ.

 History

+The beginnings

-It started as an elementary parochial school aimed at giving basic Catholic education to the children belonging to the parish.
-Among its first teachers were the four RVM Sisters namely: S. Ma.
-Marciana de Leon, RVM, S. Ma.
-Dominga de Jesus, RVM, S. Ma.
-Andrea Alba, RVM and S. Ma.
-Maura Lopez, RVM who was sent by Rev. Mother Efigenia Alvarez the Superior General of the Religious of the Virgin Mary (RVM) Congregation.
+St. Rita's College of Balingasag is a Filipino, Catholic, co-educational RVM institution founded in 1901 by a Jesuit Missionary, Rev. Fr.
+Gregorio Parache, S.J., the parish priest as a parochial school aimed at giving basic education to the children of the parish.
+Four RVM Sisters: Ma.
+Marciana de Leon, RVM, Ma.
+Dominga de Jesus, RVM, Ma.
+Andrea Alba, RVM and Ma.
+Maura Lopez, RVM sent by Rev. M. Ma.
+Efigenia Alvarez, RVM, the Superior General of the Congregation, were among the first teachers.